Styles and themes

 A theme is a collection of existing styles, which you can apply all at once to a view such as a dashboard or report.

 3.1.
 Create a theme

 Returning to the New Theme dialog, click Add style.
-In the Open File dialog, select an existing style to be added to the theme.
+In the Open dialog, select an existing style to be added to the theme.

 Add other styles to the theme as desired.

-Click Submit to save the theme.
+Click the submit button at the bottom to save the theme.